Jeanfield Swifts F.C.: History

 Up until the end of the 2005–06 season, they played in Tayside Division One in the Scottish Junior Football Association's East Region, and they won the championship in the division's final season.
 The SJFA restructured prior to the 2006–07 season, and Swifts found themselves in the twelve-team East Region Central Division.
 They finished in seventh place in their first season in the division.
 After a further five seasons in the division, they were promoted to the East Region Premier League as champions in 2011–12.
 In 2015–16, they were promoted as champions to the Superleague for the first time.
 They finished 13th and 14th in their two seasons in the Superleague.

 Prior to the 2018–19 campaign, Swifts were admitted into the East of Scotland Football League.
 They finished third in Conference C and were promoted to the new 16-team Premier Division, after the league reverted to a two-tier system.

 They became full members of the Scottish Football Association in June 2019, having applied in November 2018.

-They are currently under the charge of manager Ross Gunnion, who took over in the summer of 2015.
-He is assisted by Logan McConachie, Daryn Smith, Dan Curnyn, Michael Dott and goalkeeping coach Scott Cummings.
+This allowed them to make their debut in the Scottish Cup preliminary rounds in the 2019–20 season.
+The club progressed to the third round for the first time in 2023–24, beating SPFL opposition Elgin City 6–0 in the second round.